fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

 ### Ignoring uncontrolled parts of response messages

 Messages are expected exactly as specified.
-Missing, different AND unexpected attributes will trigger AssertionError.
+Missing, different AND unexpected attributes will trigger an AssertionError.
 Some attributes are generated by the SUT and may not be predicted.
 To ignore such contents, you may use one of these two features defined by the json-unit library :

 1. Ignoring an attribute value